100-Foot Heavy-Duty Extension Cord: Ultimate Guide

 Built to Last: Durable Jackets and Certifications

 A heavy-duty cord isn’t just about the wires inside; it’s also about what protects them.
 The outer jacket of a quality 100-foot heavy-duty extension cord is designed for resilience.
 Look for designations like “SJTW” (Service Junior Thermoplastic Weather-resistant), which indicates a flexible, weather-resistant jacket suitable for outdoor use.
 These jackets are typically made from PVC or rubber compounds that offer protection against moisture, UV rays, abrasion, and extreme temperature fluctuations, ensuring durability in various conditions.
-Furthermore, reputable cords will carry certifications from organizations like UL (Underwriters Laboratories) or ETL, signifying that they have met rigorous safety standards.
+Reputable cords will carry certifications from organizations like UL (Underwriters Laboratories) or ETL, signifying that they have met rigorous safety standards.
 This is your assurance that the cord has been tested for safety and reliability under intended use.

 Choosing the Right 100-Foot Heavy-Duty Extension Cord for Your Needs